What Are the Advantages and Disadvantages of Cloud Computing?

 What is Cloud Computing?

 Cloud computing means to deliver computing resources such as hardware, storage, databases, networking, and software over the internet.
 Businesses and individuals could access and manage data and applications without maintaining a physical infrastructure.
-They need not rely on in-house servers.
+These are the primary uses of cloud computing.
+The businesses need not rely on in-house servers.
 Also, cloud infrastructure allows companies to access resources and applications from anywhere because of the internet connection.

-Furthermore, hosting providers or third-party providers maintain the cloud services provided by them.
+Furthermore, hosting providers or third-party providers maintain the cloud-based services provided by them.
 That is, businesses need not invest in any upfront infrastructure setup and management costs.
 Also, they can instantly scale or adjust the computing and storage resources.
 Hence, one of the key advantages of cloud computing is its scalability.
 Businesses only pay for the usage.
 This flexibility empowers enterprises to adapt quickly to market changes and optimize their operations effectively.
 Also, they can scale operations efficiently without the burden of owning and maintaining physical data centers and servers.
+That is one of the main reasons why we use cloud computing.

 Related: What is Cloud Hosting?